 Democrats were critical of Rosenstein after the White House used a memo he'd crafted as a reason to fire FBI Director James Comey in May 2017, Politico reported.
 Rosenstein reportedly drafted the memo after Trump had expressed his desire to fire Comey.

-Rosenstein later told lawmakers on Capitol Hill that he stood by his memo.
+Rosenstein later told lawmakers on Capitol Hill he stood by his memo.
 He said it was “not a finding of official misconduct” or “a statement of reasons to justify a for-cause termination.”

 "Notwithstanding my personal affection for Director Comey, I thought it was appropriate to seek a new leader,” Rosenstein said.